Samantha Vazquez of Modern Mind to be Featured on Close Up Radio

 BRIGHTON, COLORADO, UNITED STATES, April 15, 2022 /EINPresswire.com/ -- Your mindset is your future reimagined.
 Engaging a Mindset Coach is about transforming your story.

-Samantha Vazquez is the co-founder of Modern Mind Coaching, a mindfulness coaching program designed to support the growth and development of holistic wellness practitioners to build their practice.
+Samantha Vazquez is the co-founder of Modern Mind Coaching, a mindfulness coaching program designed to support the growth and development of men and women who serve in their community to build and expand and their reach.

-With a master's degree in behavioral science and certification as a mindfulness coach, Samantha certifies holistic health and wellness practitioners to become mindfulness facilitators so they can make mindfulness and meditation an integral part of their practice with their clients.
-Through Modern Mind, Samantha’s clients transform, stepping into their true nature and purpose, and becoming the primary creative force in their life as practitioner and as a person.
+With a master's degree in behavioral science and certification as a mindfulness coach, Samantha empowers men and women to build a meditation practice in their own lives and, if they choose, to become mindfulness facilitators so they can make mindfulness and meditation an integral part of their practice or consultancy with their clients.
+Through Modern Mind, Samantha’s clients transform their inner experience, stepping into their true nature and purpose, and becoming the primary creative force in their life as professional and as a person.

 “Modern Mind is focused on the inner work of self-development: shifting emotional energy,” says Samantha.
 “I give them the tools to recode their inner programming on their own with a new narrative that directs their behavior in a different way.
 They stand as the hero in their own story.
 The practical tools that Samantha shares with her facilitators and her clients amplify the momentum for making energetic shifts within the subconscious.”